vdclab/vdclab-wiki/CTD.md

 # The Comparative Toxicogenomics Database (CTD)

 > CTD is a robust, publicly available database that aims to advance understanding about how environmental exposures affect human health.
 It provides manually curated information about chemical–gene/protein interactions, chemical–disease and gene–disease relationships.
 These data are integrated with functional and pathway data to aid in development of hypotheses about the mechanisms underlying environmentally influenced diseases.
-&NewLine;
+>
-We also have additional ongoing projects involving manual curation of exposome data and chemical–phenotype relationships to help identify pre–disease biomarkers resulting from environmental exposures.
+> We also have additional ongoing projects involving manual curation of exposome data and chemical–phenotype relationships to help identify pre–disease biomarkers resulting from environmental exposures.
 {.is-info}